FAQ: itopia CloudApps Classroom

 Why is my audio not processing correctly in the virtual CloudApps session?

-Virtual CloudApps sessions use streaming technology, which does not provide direct hardware access.
-The software in the session only recognizes a virtualized soundcard, which may not support all features of a physical soundcard, leading to audio issues.
+Virtual CloudApps sessions operate using streaming technology that does not have direct hardware access.
+The software installed in the session only sees a virtualized soundcard, which may not support all features of your physical soundcard.

 Could bandwidth limitations affect my audio performance in a virtual CloudApps session?

-Yes, audio processing requires bandwidth, and limited network bandwidth can lead to poor audio performance, including lag, stuttering, or dropouts.
+Yes, audio processing increases the bandwidth needs of the VM.
+Limited network bandwidth can cause poor audio performance, including lag, stuttering, or dropouts.

 Click the "Session Ready" button to return to your session.